Lake Malawi Haplochromis

 Many of these free-swimming cichlids will form schools in nature, swimming in the water column to feed on plankton.
 Lake Malawi cichlids are polygamous, with a male courting several females.
 Keeping one or two males with a number of females will encourage the formation of schools in the aquarium.
 If you wish to keep different species together, it also helps to select species that look very different from each other to reduce hybridization.

-Other than the need for more open space, the care and maintenance of the Haplochromis cichlids is similar to that of the rock-dwelling Mbunas.
+Other than the need for more open space, the care and maintenance of the Haplochromis cichlids is similar to that of the rock-dwelling Mbunas, including their food.
 Feed frozen or live brine shrimp, Mysis, high-quality flake, pellets, spirulina, and other preparations for omnivore cichlids.
 It is always better to feed them small amounts several times a day instead of one large feeding.